henrikfroehling/Trakt.NET/CONTRIBUTING.md

 [Trakt.NET](https://github.com/henrikfroehling/Trakt.NET) is an open source project and there are many ways to contribute, from writing new examples or improving existing ones, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into [Trakt.NET](https://github.com/henrikfroehling/Trakt.NET).

-**Please do not use the issue tracker for support questions.** If you have questions regarding on how to use the library, there is a [chat room on Gitter](https://gitter.im/Trakt-NET/Lobby) for that.
+**Please do not use the issue tracker for support questions.** If you have questions regarding on how to use the library, [start a discussion](https://github.com/henrikfroehling/Trakt.NET/discussions).

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)